 The Office of the Inspector General has drafted these model procedures to assist municipalities and local public agencies in developing their own designer selection procedures.
-These procedures closely track the statutory language in the Designer Selection Law and incorporate appellate court opinions.2 The Office of the Inspector General recommends that municipalities and local public agencies also consult the Office's manual Designing and Constructing Public Facilities - Legal Requirements, Recommended Practices and Sources of Assistance, 8th Edition for further guidance on how to implement these procedures.
+These procedures closely track the statutory language in the Designer Selection Law and incorporate appellate court opinions.2 The Office of the Inspector General recommends that municipalities and local public agencies also consult the Office's manual Designing and Constructing Public Facilities - Legal Requirements, Recommended Practices and Sources of Assistance, 8th Edition file size 1MB for further guidance on how to implement these procedures.

 - These procedures govern the selection of designers for any municipality or local public agency building project subject to the state designer selection law, M.G.L. c.
 7C, §§ 44-57.
 Any other local law governing the procurement of services will be inapplicable to these procurements.